Hawk453/Hackerrank-Python/README.md

 Compilation of code from python badge challenges from the beginning.

-Recieved 5 star gold in Hackerrank for python <br>
+Recieved 5 star gold in Hackerrank for python. <br>
 [Check Here](https://www.hackerrank.com/sakshammadan)